 8. Always ask your customers if they’re willing to donate, too — even after they’ve committed to purchasing

 Once you earn a customer’s sale, you may feel like also asking customers to donate is overload, but you’re really asking an entirely different question!
-People love doing good and giving back to their community, and if they’re already spending the money to purchase cookies of their own, they’re likely willing to throw in another box for the military or food bank.
+People love doing good deeds and giving back to their community, and if they’re already spending the money to purchase cookies of their own, they’re likely willing to throw in another package for the military or food bank.

 9. Use creative marketing tactics, like offering bundled pricing

 Everyone loves a good deal!
-Doesn’t “4 boxes for $20” or “$60 per dozen” just sound so much better than “$5 per box”?
+Doesn’t “4 packages for $20” or “$60 per dozen” just sound so much better than “$5 per box”?
 This may not be an actual discount, but presenting an enticing bundled offer will catch the attention of more customers (and help you sell more).

 10. Share your product recommendation with your customers

 Part of being a good salesperson is making sure you meet the needs of your customers.
 As you chat with a potential customer, take the time to learn about what they like in a cookie (peanut butter, crunchy, chocolatey, etc.) and share personalized product recommendations that you think they would enjoy.